AGiljanovic/MeloDroid/README.md

 ## Getting Started
 Before you can use Melodroid, you'll need to create a Discord bot and add it to your server.

-1. **Create a Discord bot:** Follow the instructions in this [guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) to create your own Discord bot.
+1. **📝 Create a Discord bot:** Follow the instructions in this [guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) to create your own Discord bot.

-2. **Add the bot to your server:** Once your bot is created, you can invite it to your server by following the steps in this [tutorial](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).
+2. **🤝 Add the bot to your server:** Once your bot is created, you can invite it to your server by following the steps in this [tutorial](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).

 After you have set up your bot and invited it to your server, you can proceed with the installation of Melodroid: